Hardik5Bavishi/rs-coding-challenge-web/README.md

 - This is just a tiny fraction of our actual project (also the rs-uikit is just a partial)
 - We would like to see how well you can handle working on an existing project and how you would implement the given challenge
 - Also, we would like to see how you deal with already defined design specs
+- We would like to see the usage of Angular Signals

 ## Tech Stack
 - We are using the latest version of Angular.
 We are currently migrating to Angular Signals